 Rick Stein at Bannisters is unquestionably the jewel in the region’s dining crown.
 A courtesy car takes guests staying at Bannisters Pavilion to the restaurant.
 The decor is plain but the food is anything but, with Stein making good on his promise to showcase the best locally-caught seafood.
-To start, there are oysters charentaise – freshly shucked oysters with spicy sausage – and pan-seared prawn saganaki.
-Mains focus on the sea again, with a Madras fish curry of blue eye trevalla and a traditional fish pie both on the menu, which both work perfectly with the Tasmanian riesling on the wine list.
-A lunchtime visit has the added bonus of a view onto glittering Bannister Head.
+To start, there are oysters charentaise – freshly shucked oysters with spicy sausage – and grilled Hervey Bay scallops served in their shells.
+Mains focus on the sea again, with a Sri Lankan salmon curry and a spin on a bouillabaisse both on the menu.

 Things to do